Covid-19 Outbreak Management Plan

-Fixation Academy of Performing Arts (FPA) recognises the importance of advanced planning in order to maintain services and limit the spread of the new coronavirus, known as COVID-19, within our setting.
+FPA recognises the importance of advanced planning in order to maintain services and limit the spread of the new coronavirus, known as COVID-19, within our setting.
 A COVID19 risk assessment is in place.

 COVID-19 is a viral infection similar to flu, spread from person to person by close contact.
 It typically causes fever and a dry cough, and in some cases may progress to viral pneumonia which cannot be treated by antibiotics.
 Symptoms of COVID-19 can include: